Devil’s Advocates – At GTAC and Melbourne Zoo

 This full day program is run in collaboration with Zoos Victoria.

 This program will see students spend half a day at GTAC and half a day at Melbourne zoo, both located in Parkville.
 Bookings can only be made through the zoo.
-This program is still under construction and is subject to change.

 Students will learn first-hand how Zoos Victoria is currently working to save Tasmanian Devils.
 They will see how the concepts they have learnt about in VCE Biology are being used in real life to save this endangered species.
 Students will investigate strategies that deal with the emergence of new diseases in a globally connected world, including the use of scientific knowledge to identify the pathogen (or in this case the cause of the infectious cancer), and the types of treatments being developed to try to combat the disease.
 It will also touch on Unit 3 concepts such as disruptions in cell signaling that lead to deviant cell behaviour causing cancer.